VicvekSr9485/AirBnB_clone/web_static/README.md

 # 0x01.
 AirBnB clone - Web static
-This is the continuation of the airbnb clone project, this part introduced the static portion of the web, HTML & CSS.
+This is the continuation of the airbnb clone project, this part introduces the static portion of the web, HTML & CSS.

 # Requirements